 We propose the following updates to the draft text of SPTI SEI message to overcome the asserted problems above:

+Describe that the information provided by the SEI pertains only for picture(s) starting from the picture in the current layer in the access unit that contains the SEI message and all subsequent pictures of the current layer in output order based on its persistence.
 Specify that picture 0 for computation of SourcePictureTime[ 0 ] of an SPTI SEI message is the picture in the same access unit that contains the SEI message.

 Add a constraint that picture 0 shall not be a synthesized picture since it does not have corresponding source picture.